-The following amendments are adopted after feedback and internal review.
-The adopted amendments update filing requirements with the agency due to the use of electronic filing through the agency's electronic document management system, clarify provisions relating to confidential information due to the use of electronic filing, and eliminate outdated provisions and language.
+The following amendments are proposed after feedback and internal review.
+The proposed amendments seek to update filing requirements with the agency due to the use of electronic filing through the agency's electronic document management system, clarify provisions relating to confidential information due to the use of electronic filing, and eliminate outdated provisions and language.

 Items 1 and 3 require electronic filing of petitions for rule making and petitions requesting a waiver.
-Item 2 modifies the definition of "protected information" for consistency with Chapter 16.
+Item 2 modifies the definition of "protected information" for consistency with chapter 16.